Scheduling Gantt Chart widget

 Drag cursor to create action example.

-• Search function: Configure puck level recommendation function.
+• Search function: Configure puck-level recommendation function.
 This function is initiated when the user right-clicks a puck.
-The start/end time of the schedule object and the object itself can then be used as inputs to function.
+The start/end time of the schedule object and the object itself can then be used as inputs to the function.

 • Events: Configure combinations of standard Workshop events that can be triggered within the widget.

-• Display cursor time flag: When toggled on, a vertical line with a flag will be rendered on the timeline corresponding to the placement of the cursor.
-The text within the flag is not configurable and will always include time, week number, and the day of the week, as in the image below.
+• Display Cursor Time Flag: When toggled on, a vertical line with a flag will be rendered on the timeline corresponding to the placement of the cursor.
+You can configure the time display format for the flag.

 Display cursor time flag in schedule interface example.